 (j) A Child of an insured Employee, Retiree, Spouse, Former Spouse, or Surviving Spouse, up to age 26.

-EAP (Enrollee Assistance Program) - mental health services that include help for depression, marital issues, family problems, alcohol and drug abuse, and grief.
+EAP (Employee Assistance Program) - mental health services that include help for depression, marital issues, family problems, alcohol and drug abuse, and grief.
 Also includes referral services for legal, financial, family mediation, and elder care assistance.

 EGR (Elderly Governmental Retiree) - a state employee who retired from state service prior to January 1, 1956.
 EGRs also include certain municipal employees who retired prior to the date their city or town elected to provide health insurance benefits to their employees/retirees and whose municipality has elected to participate in the EGR program.